factcast/factcast/factcast-site/documentation-docsy/content/en/About/unfiltered-changelog.md

 **Implemented enhancements:**

+- Factus: When fetching SnapshotProjections takes a significant time, persist intermediate snapshots now and then in case another thread also fetches, or the fetching is interrupted before it ends. [\#1075](https://github.com/factcast/factcast/issues/1075)
 - Use an explicit getId\(\) call instead of class.getCanonicalName\(\) to avoid conflicts when dealing with anonymous classes. [\#1084](https://github.com/factcast/factcast/issues/1084)
 - Use an explicit getId\(\) call instead of class.getCanonicalName\(\) to avoid conflicts when dealing with anonymous classes. [\#1085](https://github.com/factcast/factcast/pull/1085) ([uweschaefer](https://github.com/uweschaefer))